Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-05
 In class: Added struct for game info that can be used for executing user and server commands.
 Started to integrate user and server commands from the terminal and implement server behavior.

+### 2024-01-06
+At home: Finished all server command implementations: starting the game, changing gamemode, changing chooser, printing game status, and exiting, along with a help message for confused users.
+Implemented the initial client structure and tested to make sure that clients could connect to the server successfully.
+Client-server infrastructure is up and running, ready to implement hangman once the game is ready.
+Created a new struct for the game info so as not to pass multiple arguments every time.
+Planned client behavior for tomorrow.
+90min.

 ## Charlie